capablemonkey/dwolla-devportal/app/guides/webhooks/02-create-subscription.md

 To make the following request, we need to use the `access_token` we just previously obtained.
 Security considerations:

-Your webhook endpoint should only be accessible over SSL (https) Your subscription should include a random, secret key, only known by your application.
+Your webhook endpoint should only be accessible over SSL (https).
+Your subscription should include a random, secret key, only known by your application.
 This secret key should be securely stored and used later when validating the authenticity of the webhook request from Dwolla.